-The 2000-2005 breeding bird survey effort resulted in the documentation of 57 avian species within atlas block 5761A in which the Site is located.
+The Breeding Bird Atlas is a comprehensive, statewide survey effort which aims to document within atlas block 5761A in which the Site is located.
 No threatened, endangered, or rare species were identified in the survey area during the 2000 - 2005 survey.
 The list of documented species during this most recent survey is provided in Appendix A.